microsoft/PowerPlatformConnectors/custom-connectors/ServiceNow/Readme.md

 ```

 ## Sample Canvas app
-You can find a sample canvas app "Evaluate ServiceNow connector.msapp" in this folder that illustrates how you may use the connector from a canvas app.
+You can download a sample canvas app "ServiceNowCustomConnectorDemoApp.msapp" [here](https://blogdocuments.blob.core.windows.net/blogdocscontainer/ServiceNowCustomConnectorDemoApp.msapp) that illustrates how you may use the connector from a canvas app.

 To build the app, you will need to:
 * Deploy the custom connector from GitHub to an environment using steps from above